skatejs/named-slots/README.md

 # named-slots

-A polygap (partial polyfill) for the Shadow DOM Named Slot API using SkateJS.
+A polygap (partial polyfill) for the Shadow DOM Named Slot API.